ansys/pyansys-geometry/doc/source/getting_started/docker/index.rst

 What is Docker?
 ---------------

-Docker is an open platform for developing, shipping, and running applications in a containerized way.
+Docker is an open platform for developing, shipping, and running apps in a containerized way.

-Containers are standard units of software that package up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
+Containers are standard units of software that package up code and all its dependencies so the app runs quickly and reliably from one computing environment to another.

 Ensure that the machine where the Geometry service is to run has Docker installed.
 Otherwise, see `Install Docker Engine <https://docs.docker.com/engine/install/>`_ in the Docker documentation.